A leading business planner serving the farm and food community since 2004.

 Rose Wilson Consulting LLC

-In addition to serving individual clients Rose immerses herself in improving the overall farm and food economy through regional research on the feasibility of new crops, services and sales channels.
-Her most recent research, the Local Food Wholesale Market Assessment & Industry Update was published by NOFA VT in November 2019.
+In addition to serving individual clients Rose immerses herself in improving the agricultural economy through regional research on the feasibility of new crops, services and sales channels.
+Examples of her work include the Local Food Wholesale Market Assessment & Industry Update prepared for NOFA VT, 2019.
 Rose is an experienced presenter, and has led numerous workshops on business life cycle and strategic planning.
-She is also a member of the NOFA VT Revolving Loan Fund Advisory Board, the Vermont Farm Fund Advisory Board, and the Vermont First Advisory Board.

 Business & Strategic Planning